hushwolf/gestureworks_microsite/README.md

 # gestureworks_microsite
 New Gestureworks Site

-The contents for the 'download' folder arwe not included in the repo - way too big.
+The contents for the 'download' folder are not included in the repo - way too big.

 Those contents (released under a Creative Commons Attribution Sharealike license) are available here: